arnavv06/arnavv06-langsmith-MAT496/README.md

 * Evaluated my own star wars dataset by passing the question *who killed palapatine* from database as input and providing correct answer as run output.
 Semantic similarity evaluated as 10.

 ### Video 3: Experiment

+Learned that experiments can be defined as running application over a dataset, and evaluating performance with evaluators.
+Application is run against each example in the dataset, and for each example a new run output is created.
+Evalurators then evaluate each run example comparing them against ground truths.

+*Changes made:*

+* Made my own **dataset** based on Star Wars
+* Made **evaluators** to see how they **score** different responses based on several metrics